maum-ai/wavegrad2/README.md

 The webpage for the audio samples uses a template from:
 - [WaveGrad2 Official Github.io](https://wavegrad.github.io/v2/)

-The audio samples on our webpage(TBD) are partially derived from:
+The audio samples on our webpage are partially derived from:
 - [LJSpeech](https://keithito.com/LJ-Speech-Dataset/): a single-speaker English dataset consists of 13100 short audio clips of a female speaker reading passages from 7 non-fiction books, approximately 24 hours in total.
 - [WaveGrad2 Official Github.io](https://wavegrad.github.io/v2/)